MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1702.md

  - 	Is in low battery mode.
  -  CPU load exceeds 80% at the time the content is requested.
  -  Disk I/O has an *AvgDiskQueueLength* that exceeds 10.
- -  There are no more available connections to the computer, based on the computers *MaxConnections* for the peer source service.
+ -  There are no more available connections to the computer.

 When the computer rejects a request for the content, the requesting computer will continue to seek content form alternate sources in its pool of available content source locations.